 - a.
 In your departments, select and finalise one of your plans and nominate one member to get ready to teach.
 Your representative may be selected - by the PDC to teach for 20 minutes. - b.
 Observe the lesson and make notes. - c.
-Reflect using the guidelines provided (Annexe 1.2) as follows: - The one who taught should reflect on the lesson he/she taught. - All others should reflect on any recent lesson you have taught. - d.
+Reflect using the guidelines provided (Annexe 1.2) as follows: - d.
 Record your reflection in the reflective log provided (Annexe 1.3) and be ready to read from your reflective log for comments.